sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(() => getRandomJoke(onDone)).not.toThrowError()
 -->

-It looks neater, however, it has the same issues as the `if` statement.
+It looks neater; however, it has the same issues as the `if` statement.

 I usually try to avoid these kinds of conditions and make sure all optional parameters are available, even if empty, so I can access them without checking if they are available first.